OmarMadhani/PMan/README.md

 PMan allows you to start and manage multiple processes at a time.
 Even if a process is running, PMan will continue to accept user input.

-Ensure that PMan.c, PMan.h, and the Makefile are all in the same directory.
+Ensure that PMan.c, PMan.h, and the Makefile are all in the same linux directory.
 To compile PMan.c and create an executable, simply type "make" in your command line (within the same directory).
 To run the program, type "./PMan"